 Not feeling well?
 Need clearance for travel?
 This PCR test is available at all centers.
 Results available in approximately 3-5 days.

-Virtual COVID-19 evaluation in Delaware
+Virtual COVID-19 evaluation

 COVID-19 travel testing